 Applications for Fall scholarships are due July 1.
 If funding is available, decisions about Fall scholarships are announced in July.
 Scholarships are not awarded in Spring or Summer.

-More information about the program's scholarships and the application are available here:
+More information about the program's scholarships and the application are available on the Funding Your Education page of the School's website.